Felixton College

-The Felixton College is a small school based 15 minutes outside of Empangeni, KwaZulu-Natal, South Africa, in the village of Felixton.
-It caters from junior school to high school (grades RRRR –R, and 1–12).
+Felixton College is a small school based 15 minutes outside of Empangeni, KwaZulu-Natal, South Africa, in the village of Felixton.
+It caters from junior school to high school (Grades RRRR through to 12).
 The Felixton College is a member of the Independent Examinations Board (IEB), a South African independent assessment agency which offers examinations for various client schools.
+Felixton College, alongside St Catherine's and Grantleigh, is one of the key private schools in the King Cetshwayo District.

-The school offers numerous sports and after school activities.
+The school offers numerous sports and after-school activities.
 Alongside extensive playing fields, the school have a swimming pool, tennis and squash courts and astro turf, and a golf course provided by the Felixton Country Club.